 You might be curious as to why I’m writing to you on International Women’s Day—a day reserved to celebrate the many incredible contributions and accomplishments of women.
 You are future men, after all, how does this apply to you?

 When I found out I would be having sons, I made the commitment to raise you to be brave and feminist men.
-It’s something I work tirelessly towards, analyzing every decision and situation to ensure that I’m setting you up with the knowledge, emotional tools, and confidence to stand with the women of the world in the ongoing battle towards equality.
+It’s something I work tirelessly toward, analyzing every decision and situation to ensure that I’m setting you up with the knowledge, emotional tools, and confidence to stand with the women of the world in the ongoing battle toward equality.

 The truth is, that regardless of how much we women fight and march and shout, the road to equality seems endless.
 We cannot go it alone.
 It will be your responsibility to use your privilege as men to lift women up—to offer them opportunities free of discrimination, to support their choices and intentions, to treat them respectfully and without bias.